Refunds and Compensation

 Exceptions

-There are some exceptions to when you can claim train delay compensation.
-The first one is if planned disruption caused a delay.
+There are some exceptions for delay compensation.
+The first one is if the delay was cauised by planned disruption.
 For example, if your train was planned to be diverted or replaced by a bus and you were warned in advance, then you can’t claim.
 We know that replacement buses make things frustrating, of course!
-You can click here to find out more about what to do when there’s a bus replacement.

-The second exception is if an emergency timetable is in place or the cancellation was added to the timetable no later than 10pm the day before.
+The second exception is if an emergency timetable is in place, or the train you planned to take was cancelled before the day of travel.
 This usually means that a train has been ‘removed’ from the timetable rather than cancelled.

 While officially this means that you can’t claim, we would encourage you to still contact the operator in these cases if you’re delayed.
-If we’re made aware of the cancellation in advance, then we’ll email you and let you know.
-You’ll be entitled to claim a refund if you prefer not to travel on an earlier or later train.
+If we’re made aware of the cancellation in advance, then we’ll email you and let you know – you can travel on an earlier or later train, but if you prefer not to travel, you’ll be entitled to claim a refund regardless of the ticket you bought

 Can I get Delay Repay compensation from TicketyBoo?